Ongoing COVID-19 Pennsylvania Updates

-LAMPA will continue to share COVID-19 updates as they are received.
-LAMPa staff continues to work with partners addressing the needs of all Commonwealth people, especially our most vulnerable residents.
+LAMPA will continue to share COVID-19 updates here as they are received.
+LAMPa staff is working with partners addressing the needs of all people in the Commonwealth, especially our most vulnerable residents.
 We hold all of your communities in prayer as we endeavor to respond faithfully to the presence of COVID-19.
 We all wrestle with the need to have increased presence and yet isolate ourselves when doing so protects our neighbors.
 Our advocacy for the vulnerable and the integrity of institutions meant to promote the common good takes on increased urgency at this time.
-We will continue to update our information and we ask for your assistance acting on alerts as they are forwarded.
+We will continue to update our information and we ask for your assistance acting on and sharing alerts and as they are forwarded.

 Resources for Volunteers & Volunteer Organizations

 Pennsylvania Voluntary Organizations Active in Disaster (VOAD) Volunteer Messaging

 Pennsylvania COVID-19 Major Volunteer Hubs

 Retired Healthcare Providers Sought to Assist in State COVID Response

 As Pennsylvania faces a potential surge of COVID-19 coronavirus cases in the coming weeks, many retired doctors, nurses and pharmacists who wish to aid the state’s response to this public health emergency will be permitted to re-enter their field of practice temporarily.